Seramicx/epic-fight-better-lockon-movement-camera-fix/README.md

 - **Smooth turning** instead of the rigid 8-direction snapping
 - **Stops camera drag** from Epic Fight constantly pulling your rotation toward the target
 - **Guard and parry compatibility** with Better Lock On's auto-facing during blocking
-- **Controller support** via [Controllable](https://github.com/MrCrayfish/Controllable) — full analog stick movement and 360 dodge
+- **Controller support** via [Controllable](https://github.com/MrCrayfish/Controllable): full analog stick movement and 360 dodge
 - **Extended lock-on range** (configurable) so you can actually lock onto flying bosses
-- **Auto lock-on** — Elden Ring-style automatic target switching when your current target dies, with directional mouse flick to manually switch between targets
+- **Auto lock-on**: automatic target switching when your current target dies, with directional mouse flick to manually switch between targets
-- **Over-the-shoulder camera** — lateral + vertical camera offset in 3rd person, with shoulder swap keybind and wall collision so the camera doesn't clip through blocks
+- **Over-the-shoulder camera**: lateral + vertical camera offset in 3rd person, with shoulder swap keybind and wall collision so the camera doesn't clip through blocks
-- **Crosshair correction** — when the camera is offset, block/entity interaction aligns with where the crosshair actually points on screen
+- **Crosshair correction**: when the camera is offset, block/entity interaction aligns with where the crosshair actually points on screen
-- **Adaptive player hiding** — the player model disappears when the camera is pushed too close (e.g., backed against a wall) to prevent clipping into the model
+- **Adaptive player hiding**: the player model disappears when the camera is pushed too close (e.g., backed against a wall) to prevent clipping into the model

-You also get a **third-person shoulder-style camera** (slide it off to the side, swap which shoulder, nudge it up/down), **crosshair that lines up with what you're actually aiming at**, and that little trick where **you don't eat the whole screen** when you back into a wall — all optional, all in the config.
+You also get a **third-person shoulder-style camera** (slide it off to the side, swap which shoulder, nudge it up/down), **crosshair that lines up with what you're actually aiming at**, and that little trick where **you don't eat the whole screen** when you back into a wall.
+All optional, all in the config.

 ## Keybinds

 All of these live under the **Lock-On Movement Fix** category in Controls.

-- **Toggle Auto Lock-On** — unbound by default (bind it if you want the feature).
+- **Toggle Auto Lock-On**: unbound by default (bind it if you want the feature).
-- **Swap Shoulder** — defaults to **O** (feel free to rebind).
+- **Swap Shoulder**: defaults to **O** (feel free to rebind).

 ## Auto Lock-On

 Bind the **Toggle Auto Lock-On** key in your controls menu (unbound by default).
 When enabled:

 1. Lock onto a target normally with your existing lock-on key
-2. When that target dies, you hop to someone else that still feels fair — usually whoever's in front of you, without totally ignoring a dude glued to your back
+2. When that target dies, you hop to someone else that still feels fair: usually whoever's in front of you, without totally ignoring a dude glued to your back
 3. **Mouse flick** left or right to manually switch targets in that direction
-4. If no valid targets are in range, lock-on releases — you'll need to manually lock on again to resume auto-switching
+4. If no valid targets are in range, lock-on releases; you'll need to manually lock on again to resume auto-switching

 The target selection uses a forward-facing camera cone.
 Enemies in front of you are strongly preferred, but very close enemies slightly behind you can still be selected if their proximity outweighs the angular penalty.